Theory of Operation

 The monitor interface is enabled with command line option --mon-port <port>.

-The following conventions describe the command and message semantic used in the following documentation:
+The following conventions describe the command and message semantics used in the following documentation:

 | Symbol | Description |